Why Is Testosterone Post Cycle Therapy Is Need It?

-There are many different types of post cycle therapy (PCT) protocols that have overdeveloped over the years; any individual will become extremely confused about how many different opinions exist among the testosterone community, This article will present the best possible and most efficient post cycle therapy protocol valid scientific data, also myths in regards to post cycle therapy (PCT), and outline which post cycle therapy (PCT) protocols should not follow due to recent more advanced developments, as well as contemporary better scientific and medical understandings of how a proper post cycle therapy protocol should work.
-This point, there still exists very obsolete – and subsequently ineffective – post cycle therapy (PCT) contracts that are still utilized by many testosterone users, and this presents a severe hazard not only for the individual unknowingly using a post cycle therapy.
+There are many different types of post-cycle therapy (PCT) protocols that have overdeveloped over the years; any individual will become extremely confused about how many different opinions exist among the testosterone community; this article will present the best possible and most efficient post-cycle therapy protocol valid scientific data, also myths in regards to post cycle therapy (PCT), and outline which post cycle therapy (PCT) protocols should not follow due to recent more advanced developments, as well as contemporary better scientific and medical understandings of how a proper post cycle therapy protocol should work.
+At this point, there still exists very obsolete – and subsequently ineffective – post-cycle therapy (PCT) contracts that many testosterone users still utilize, and this presents a severe hazard not only for the individual unknowingly using a post-cycle medicine.

-An example of a post cycle therapy (PCT) protocol is as follows (note that the exact drug and dose prescribed will depend on the specific information contained within each patient file, as well as the individual patient goals):
+An example of a post-cycle therapy (PCT) protocol is as follows (note that the same drug and dose prescribed will depend on the specific information contained within each patient file, as well as the individual patient goals):

 - 250–800 units of a testosterone secretagogue every day for ten consecutive days

 - One estrogen blocker or antagonist by mouth every day for 10–15 straight days

 Without the proper understanding of what is explicitly occurring within the endocrine system during these crucial weeks, as well as a lack of knowledge of which compounds to utilize, what each compound does, and how to properly use them, serious problems can result.

 The (HPTA) is an axis interconnected endocrine gland in the body that controls the production of Testosterone.
 Post-Cycle-therapy: Outlined above is a diagram of the Hypothalamic Pituitary Testicular Axis (HPTA), which Regulates the body and produces the amount of Testosterone at any given time.